bigskysoftware/_hyperscript/www/expressions.md

 </div>
 ```

-You may also access and set DOM attributes using the possessive with the modifier `attribute`:
+You may also access and set DOM attributes using the possessive with attribute literals:

 <div _="on click from body in <a/>
-          put its attribute href location into me
+          put its @href into me
-          call event.preventDefault()">
+          halt -- prevent the default">
-  Click Me
+  Click on Links To See The URL
 </div>